Are you hoping to take your blog to the next level? Well, there are several strategies that make the top marketing blogs in the industry successful.

 The aforementioned post is roughly 1,100 words in length.
 With six subheadings, readers are given additional guidance an average of every 185 words or so.
 This helps organize the content and move the conversation along, all while keeping the reader’s attention.

-While length is important, length with top notch quality is what you are after.
-This is one of the areas in which ConversionXL excels, and one of the areas in which you and your team should be focusing.
-Your content strategy will be built on the idea that you need to produce ultra high quality work, which can be accomplished through giving your content texture.
+While length is important, length with top-notch quality is what you are after.
+This is where the ConversionXL blog excels.
+Your content strategy should be built on the idea that you need to produce quality work.

-Its post on human behavior is an excellent example of this.
-As you scroll the post, there is much more than words.
+Its post on human behavior (originally written in 2016 but updated in 2020) is an excellent example of this.
+As you scroll through the post, it contains more than words.
 Every section tells a story.
 Every section provides actionable advice.
 Furthermore, the primary content partners nicely with blockquotes, headlines, screenshots, videos, and images.

-6. Convince & Convert – Using Images the Right Way
+4. Convince & Convert – Success Focus: Using Images the Right Way

 Images are a big part of a successful blog, but only if used in the appropriate manner.